pjaos/myenergi-display/README.md

 The myenergi eddi unit has a very capable app that sits on your phone for controlling myenergi products but it's complexity does not make it a direct replacement for the IBoost buddy.

-As I've worked as hardware and software engineer I started thinking about creating a unit that provided some of the capabilities of the IBoost buddy.
+I started thinking about creating a unit that provided some of the capabilities of the IBoost buddy.
 As by this time I also had a Zappi EV car charger fitted, I also started thinking how such a display unit could be used to ease the process of charging our EV.